A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 “Basic human needs can be fulfilled only by and through other human beings, i.e., society.”

 So what happens once individuals fulfill their basic human needs?
-The individual’s attention makes a 180-degree turn: their attention shifts from what’s outside to what’s inside of them.
+The individual’s attention makes a 180-degree turn: it shifts from what’s outside to what’s inside them.

 Subconscious questions behind most human activity include: